jdhrzg/Play.Catalog/README.md

+# FreeCodeCamp .Net Microservices Video
-#.Net Microservices Learning (ASP.Net WebAPI, .Net 5, Docker, Git, C#, VS Code)
+New learnings: Microservice Architecture, ASP.Net WebAPI, .Net 5, Docker, Git, VS Code

-This repo contains all of the code I've written while following along with this video:<br>
+## This repo contains all of the code I've written while following along with this video:
 https://youtu.be/CqCDOosvZIk?si=0WRGwK8LsWRUq6zR

-# Why?
+## Why?
 - It's high time to DO something outside of work.
 I read a lot, but doing is the best way to learn and make things stick.
 - I've worked with ASP.NET WebApi for many years at my current employer, but I have never spun an instance myself from zero.
 - I haven't worked in .Net (Core), just .Net Framework 4.7.x and older.